RedisLabs/redislabs-docs/content/rdi/installation/debezium-server-deployment.md

 ---
-Title: Debezium Server Deployment Guide
+Title: Debezium Server deployment guide
-linkTitle: Debezium Server Deployment
+linkTitle: Debezium Server deployment
 description: Describes how to deploy Debezium Server using a container management service, such as Docker or Podman.
 weight: 60
 alwaysopen: false